To Support Black Maternal Health Caucus’s bills on maternal mortality and morbidity

 About the Preeclampsia Foundation: The Preeclampsia Foundation is a U.S.-based 501(c)(3) non-profit organization established in 2000.
 It is dedicated to providing patient support and education, raising public awareness, catalyzing research, and improving healthcare practices, envisioning a world where preeclampsia and related hypertensive disorders of pregnancy no longer threaten the lives of mothers and babies.
 For more information, visit www.preeclampsia.org

-The Preeclampsia Foundation announced today the recipient of its 2024 Peter Joseph Pappas Research Grants at the Society for Maternal Fetal Medicine 44th Annual Pregnancy Meeting.
-Based on the recomme...
+The Preeclampsia Foundation announced today the recipients of its 2025 Peter Joseph Pappas Research Grants.
+Based on the recommendations of its Scientific Advisory Council, the Preeclampsia Foundation...